fjltf/tellonym-settings/README.md

 Programmed by [fjltf](https://github.com/fjltf/).

-this tool not for sell.
+this simple tool not for sell.